hva23/hva23/README.md

 - 👋 Hi, I’m Hossein
 - 👀 I’m interested in programming and electronics and everything is related to tech.
 - 🌱 I’m currently learning java.
-- 📫 How to reach me: telegram ID: @hva23
+- 📫 How to reach me:
+- Telegram ID: @hva23
+- Linkedin : linkedin.com/in/hossein-vahabi-amlashi

 <!---
 hva23/hva23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.